Quantifying uncertainty in spikes estimated from calcium imaging data: Abstract

 \section{Abstract}

-{In recent years, a number of methods have been proposed to estimate the times at which neurons spike on the basis of calcium imaging data.
+{In recent years, a number of methods have been proposed to estimate the times at which a neuron spikes on the basis of calcium imaging data.
 However, quantifying the uncertainty associated with these estimated spikes remains an open problem.
 We consider a simple and well-studied model for calcium imaging data, which states that calcium decays exponentially in the absence of a spike, and instantaneously increases when a spike occurs.
 We wish to test the null hypothesis that the neuron did \emph{not} spike --- i.e., that there was no increase in calcium --- at a particular timepoint at which a spike was estimated.
-In this setting, classical hypothesis tests lead to inflated Type I error, because the spike was estimated on the same data.
-To address this problem, we propose a selective inference approach to test the null hypothesis.
+In this setting, classical hypothesis tests lead to inflated Type I error, because the spike was estimated on the same data used for testing.
+To overcome this problem, we propose a selective inference approach.
 We describe an efficient algorithm to compute finite-sample $p$-values that control selective Type I error, and confidence intervals with correct selective coverage, for spikes estimated using a recent proposal from the literature.
 We apply our proposal in simulation and on calcium imaging data from the \texttt{spikefinder} challenge.} {Calcium imaging; Changepoint detection; Neuroscience; Hypothesis testing; Selective inference }